babussia/Guess-a-number/README.md

 # Guess-a-number
 > A simple command-line game where you guess a number between 1 and 10.
-You've got three chances—can you beat the odds?

 ## 🛠️ Installation & Usage